|INRAE (Project Coordinator) – French National Institute for Research on Agriculture, Food and the Environment, France|

-INRA Transfert is a subsidiary company of INRA (French National Institute for Agricultural Research) created in 2001 and located in six different locations in France (Paris, Nantes, Clermont-Ferrand, Toulouse, Montpelier and Narbonne).
+INRAE Transfert is a subsidiary company of INRAE (French National Institute for Research on Agriculture, Food and the Environment) created in 2001 and located in six different locations in France (Paris, Nantes, Clermont-Ferrand, Toulouse, Montpelier and Narbonne).
 The company is strongly involved in the set-up and management of European research projects funded by the European Commission, and acts as an assistance team to the researchers.
-INRA Transfert is a partner in nearly 30 European research and innovation projects under the Horizon 2020 programme, covering different aspects such as food, agriculture and the environment.
+INRAE Transfert is a partner in nearly 30 European research and innovation projects under the Horizon 2020 programme, covering different aspects such as food, agriculture and the environment.
 The company also transfers research results into innovations acting as a bridge between research and businesses.
 The areas of expertise consist of biomass transformation processes, animal and plant production, the environment and food.
-In addition, INRA Transfert promotes the development of innovative companies.
+In addition, INRAE Transfert promotes the development of innovative companies.

 |ECOZEPT – ECOZEPT GbR, Germany|